Skip to content

 Should I fertilize my lawn in July and August?

 Lightly, if at all.
 Heavy nitrogen in peak summer stresses the lawn.
-A slow-release blend or iron supplement is a safer option for maintaining color.
+A slow-release blend or iron supplement is a safer option for maintaining color without forcing growth.

 Ready for results?